assely/documentation/posttype.md

 <a name="paginating-posts"></a>
 ### [Paginating posts](#paginating-posts)

-Before quering posts you can declare if they have to be paginated.
+Before querying posts, you can declare if they have to be paginated.
 Use `paginate` method.

 It requires current page number to be passed as method argument.